AdBusterOfficial/Adbuster--WinApp/labs/hybrid/README.md

 It integrates DSP smoothing, ML advertisement detection and CEPA Logic PRO into a unified system that delivers stable, human‑like volume control.

+---

+### 🔹 Evolution Note
+Hybrid Engine v13 is the next-generation core of the AdBuster Windows application.
+It replaces the older AdBuster 2.0 engine with a fully redesigned DSP+ML+CEPA pipeline.

 Core Components:
 - DSP loudness analysis
 - 4‑feature ML classifier